Sindri Fort

-Sindri Fort (Sindree in old literature) was a fort lying on the Nara river, an eastern arm of the Indus River upstream of Lakhpat in the Indian state of Gujarat.
+Sindri Fort (Sindree in old literature) was a fort lying on the eastern historic Nara River (not to be confused with the present-day smaller Nara river in Kutch), an eastern arm of the Indus River upstream of Lakhpat in the Indian state of Gujarat.
 It lay in the low flat region of the Rann of Kutch and was partly destroyed and submerged in an earthquake on 16 June 1819.
 The region where it stood subsided (sank) during the earthquake.
 The rapid changes in the landscape of the region were used as an example of geological change by Charles Lyell in his 1830 Principles of Geology, at a time when the Earth was seen as having been unchanged since creation.

+It is now submerged in the Sindri lake.

+Location

+Located south of Allah Bund, the fort is approximately 50 km (30 miles) upstream from the 18th century Lakhpat Fort in India; about 30 km (20 miles) downstream from Ali Bunder and about 75 km (45 miles) downstream from Badin in present-day Pakistan.

+History

+Construction

+The Sindri Fort (also known as Sindree Fort) was built in the mid-18th century (roughly around 1762) by the Rulers of Kutch (the Hindu Jadeja Raos of Kutch) as a strategic frontier post and customs house to monitor river trade and manage the border with the Kalhora dynasty (r: 1701–1783 AD) rulers of Sindh.
+Historical sketches from 1808 show it was a fortification consisting of a single high tower (approx. 50–60 feet) and an elevated tract of about 150 square yards, all enclosed by a 20-foot high wall situated on the eastern bank of the Nara River (an eastern branch of the Indus), which was then a fertile, rice-growing region.

+Destruction in battle and rebuilding

+The pentagon-shaped fort was also a site of territorial disputes between the Hindu Princes of Kutch and the Muslim rulers of Sindh, the fort was partially destroyed by the later before it was eventually reclaimed, rebuilt and maintained by the Hindu rulers of Kutch State.